wp-shortcake/shortcake/README.md

-Shortcode-UI
+Shortcake
 ============

-Add different content blocks to the WordPress tinyMCE editor using shortcodes!

-This is a tool to be used alongside add_shortcode to add a user friendly interface for adding shortcodes and viewing them inside the content editor.
+Shortcake makes using WordPress shortcodes a piece of cake.
+Use it alongside add_shortcode to create a user-friendly interface for adding shortcodes and viewing them inside the content editor.

 ## Usage.